melodykramer/old-website/projects.md

 - critique grant proposals and/or help assess grant proposals

 Previous clients include a variety of public media organizations, podcasts, authors, non-profits, and trade publications.
-I'm happy to put you in touch, if you'd like.
+I'm happy to put you in touch with previous clients, if you'd like.
 Some highlights:

 - I organized and then led a online campaign to raise over 30,000$ for the Matthew Shepard Foundation over the course of one week.

 - I helped Fresh Air with Terry Gross reimagine their archives as a vehicle to further audience participation.

 - I reworked the social media strategy for a New York Times bestselling author, resulting in substantially more press in the ensuing months.

 If this interests you, I'm happy to work up a proposal for how we can work together.
 Please email me: [melodykramer@gmail.com](mailto:melodykramer@gmail.com).